 The mound was removed at a cost of £10,000.

 1989 – Construction of the Mall was completed.

-1995 – Approval was given for the Westminster building, which currently houses a reception area, a lecture theatre, a conference suite and areas for teaching Music Technology.
+1995 – Approval was given for the Westminster building, housing a reception area, a lecture theatre, a conference suite and areas for teaching Music Technology.
 The new building was opened by the college patron, His Grace the Duke of Westminster.

 2005 – The college purchased a site in Aldershot and Aldershot College was formed.